Fracking in the Southeast

 One of our highest priorities in Virginia has been to keep fracking out of the George Washington National Forest.
 As a result of a multi-year effort led by SELC and the Shenandoah Valley Network, with support from a broad group of allies, in late 2014 the U.S. Forest Service announced it would place nearly all of the 1.1 million-acre George Washington National Forest off-limits to shale gas drilling and fracking.
 This decision protects the many existing uses and values of this special forest.

-SELC and our local partners are also championing strong local standards and oversight of drilling in eastern Virginia’s Taylorsville Basin, where a company has obtained gas and oil leases on more than 80,000 acres just miles from the Chesapeake Bay.
+SELC and our local partners are also championing strong local standards and oversight of drilling in eastern Virginia’s Taylorsville Basin, where a company has obtained gas and oil leases on more than 85,000 acres just miles from the Chesapeake Bay.
 With years of help and support from SELC and partners, several Tidewater counties have now amended their zoning ordinances to significantly restrict or prohibit drilling and fracking in their communities.

 Tennessee’s environmental agency has established oil and gas drilling regulations, but they do not go nearly far enough to protect water and wildlife.
 SELC’s continues to advocate for full disclosure of the chemicals and fracking fluids drilling companies will use, which is not required under federal law.

 In the face of local opposition and legal pressure from SELC and partners, including Wild South and NRDC, a plan to lease over 40,000 acres in the Talladega National Forest was withdrawn.
 Learn more: Watch "Between the Fracks," a short documentary video about fracking in the Talladega.

 We are also carefully monitoring the Bankhead National Forest in northwest Alabama for renewed interest in fracking development.